Wingo xprs

-Wingo xprs Saab 340 aircraft (LY-RIK) at Oulu Airport in Oulunsalo, Finland.

-Wingo xprs was a small airline company in Finland that was founded 2007.
-Wingo xprs had no planes or staff of its own but rented them instead.
-Wingo xprs operated three destination with one plane.
-The flight went from Turku via Tampere to Oulu.
-In 2008, Wingo xprs served 18,000 passengers.
-According to Finnish newspaper Turun Sanomat, the new shareholders approved transfer of its headquarters from Tampere to Turku.
-The Saab 340, leased by Avitrans Nordic, was replaced with the ATR-42 models.
+Wingo xprs was a small airline in Finland which was founded in 2007 in Tampere.
+The air carrier had no planes or staff of its own but leased them instead.
+Using just one aircraft Wingo xprs flew to three destinations: Turku via Tampere to Oulu.
+In 2008, the airline recorded 18,000 passengers.
+According to Finnish newspaper Turun Sanomat, the new shareholders approved transfer of headquarters from Tampere to Turku.
+The initial Saab 340, leased by Avitrans Nordic, was replaced by ATR-42s, always strictly rented.
 The new chief executive officer was Holger Holm.
 In 2010, the airline ceased all operations.

 Fleet

 The Wingo xprs fleet included the following aircraft (As of 28 April 2010):